-The journey from Haridwar to Auli was a long 12 hour drive.
+The journey from Haridwar to Auli was a long 12-hour drive.
 The treacherous drive owed to steep and winding roads; often had board signs indicating landslide zones.
-Most part of the drive was along the Ganga & Alaknanda rivers.
+However, most parts of the drive were along the Ganga & Alaknanda rivers.
 Enroute we crossed the holy towns of Devprayag & Rudraprayag.
 One thing was certain – I never got bored of the views.
 Once I reached Auli, I was even more elated.
-Surrounded by the mighty himalayan range, Auli is a quaint town, an upcoming skiing destination.
+Surrounded by the mighty Himalayan range, Auli is a quaint little town, an upcoming skiing destination.
 Difficult roads indeed lead to beautiful destinations.
-The starting point of the trek was just a 20 minute drive from here.
+The starting point of the trek was just a 20-minute drive from here.

 Wilderness is definitely not a luxury but a necessity of human spirit.

-On of our trekking guide was a retired army man – also a mountaineer and a skier, who walked with more ease than all of us combined.
+One of our trekking guides was a retired army man – also a mountaineer and a skier, who walked with more ease than all of us combined.
 Furthermore, he has represented India on a global level in skiing competitions.
-Before the advent of harnesses and skiing equipments – learning skiing was tough, he said.
-He talked about avalanche training courses, rescue missions and trekking expeditions.
+Before the advent of harnesses and skiing equipment – learning skiing was tough, he said.
+He talked about avalanche training courses, rescue missions, and trekking expeditions.
 A life full of adventure!

-The other guide was giving us lessons on the shifting nature of weather in the mountains.
-He witnessed rain, snow and sunny weather – all on the same day when he was trekking at Har Ki Dun, he said.
-“Pahadon ki mausam bombay ki fashion ki tarah badal ti rehti hai” (Weather in the mountains changes like bombay’s fashion), he kept reiterating.
+The other guide was giving us valuable advice on the shifting nature of weather in the mountains.
+He witnessed rain, snow and sunny weather – all on the same day while he was trekking at Har Ki Dun, he said.
+“Pahadon ki mausam Bombay ki fashion ki tarah badal ti rehti hai”, he kept reiterating in Hindi (Weather in the mountains changes like Bombay’s fashion).

-Till Kuari pass, the trek was fairly easy but it was about to get challenging because of the snow trail on the way to Pangarchulla peak.
+The Kuari Pass trek was fairly easy but it was about to get challenging because of the snow trail on the way to Pangarchulla peak.
 Equipped with gaiters and walking sticks, we charged ahead.
-The guides were making way for us with zig zag trails all throughout the ascents.
-The intensity of the heat was very high due to light reflecting on snow.
+The guides were making way for us with zig-zag trails all throughout the ascents.
+The intensity of the heat was very high due to light reflecting on the snow.
 Dehydrated, we filled our bottles with ice which was readily available and drank out of the melted water.